-Rotaviruses are the single most important cause of severe diarrhoeal illness in infants and young children worldwide (1).
-By the age of five years most children irrespective of socioeconomic setting will have been infected at least once (2).
+Rotaviruses are the single most important cause of severe diarrhoeal illness in infants and young children worldwide.
+By the age of five years most children irrespective of socioeconomic setting will have been infected at least once.
 While infected, many children will be in need of medical attention due to extensive fluid loss.

-Rotavirus infections are vaccine-preventable following the EU/EEA approval of two oral, live attenuated rotavirus vaccines in 2006 for use in infants (6, 7).WHO recommends use of rotavirus vaccines in all infants (8) and EU/EEA countries that have introduced rotavirus vaccines into their national/regional immunization programmes have noted a significant reduction in number of children seeking medical attention for rotavirus infection (9-13).
+Rotavirus infections are vaccine-preventable following the approval of two oral, live attenuated rotavirus vaccines in 2006 for use in infants ).
+Some EU/EEA countries have introduced rotavirus vaccines into their national immunization programmes.

 - The rotaviruses comprise the genus Rotavirus within the virus family Reoviridae;

 - The viral genome contains 11 segments of double-stranded RNA;

 - Classification of rotaviruses involves determination of serotype (antigenic characterization) and/or genotype (genetic characterization);

 - Most rotaviruses causing diarrhoeal illness in children worldwide belong to serogroup A, but rotaviruses group B and C may also cause disease in humans.
 Available vaccines provide protection against the most common group A rotaviruses;

 - Genetic characterization of rotaviruses uses the specificities of the two outer capsid proteins, VP4 (P-type) and VP7 (G-type).